Battle at The Village: Battle

 Hanxleden's force arrived near the outpost late on January 6, and made a dawn attack the next morning.
 Forty of the Spaniards made a dash for a boat anchored nearby, but the British cut many of them down with a musket volley.
 Indians from the expedition then followed the Spaniards into the water to collect scalps.

-The remaining Spanish coolly opened fire on the British, killing Hanxleden and nineteen others.
-Don Ramon de Castro led a successful bayonet charge against 3 to 1 odds.
-The British troops then disengaged and retreated.
+Johann von Hanxleden and Philip B. Key lead a series of attacks against the entrenched Spanish position.
+The fourth and final attack met with partial success, with Key's men securing a foothold in the trench.
+However, Hanxleden would be killed when the Spanish fixed bayonets and took up defensive positions.
+The momentum of Hanxleden's assault was lost and Key's regiment now lacked the second column necessary to hold their position and disengaged; resulting in an organised retreat in response to a Spanish counter-attack.

 Aftermath

-The British withdrew back to Pensacola, and made no further attempts against Mobile.
+The British retreated back to Pensacola, and made no further attempts against Mobile.
 Spanish authorities in Cuba dispatched additional forces to hold Mobile when they learned of the attack.
+With the death of Colonel Hanxleden, a favorite commander of General Campbell on the Gulf Coast, the British forces lost a major asset in terms of military capabilities and morale.
 Spanish Field Marshal Gálvez captured Pensacola later in the year, completing his conquest of West Florida.

-Ramon de Castro y Gutiérrez later used this experience for the defensive plans of San Juan, Puerto Rico, where he became Captain General in 1795, after the invasion of Trinidad in 1797.
+Ramón de Castro y Gutiérrez later used this experience for the defensive plans of San Juan, Puerto Rico, where he became Captain General in 1795, after the invasion of Trinidad in 1797.
 The English attacked San Juan a few months after Trinidad.

+Legacy

+The battlefield and the settlement of "The Village" have, in many ways, been lost to history.
+Though located near Village Point in Daphne, Alabama, the surrounding area has seen a heavy amount of residential development that has long since leveled the battlefield or any historical structures related to the settlement.